White-fronted tit: Subspecies

+Ecology and behavior

+The diet of this species is not well known, but it is presumed to be insectivorous.
+It is usually found either alone, in pairs, in flocks of up to 10 and mixed species flocks with other small birds like elegant tits and stripe-headed rhabdornis.

+Breeding is also poorly known.
+A pair was seen inspecting a nest hole in February.
+A fledged juvenile was seen in March and adults in breeding condition with enlarged gonads have been collected in May.

-Habitat and Conservation Status
+Habitat and conservation status

 IUCN has assessed this bird as near threatened.
 This species' main threat is habitat loss with wholesale clearance of forest habitats as a result of logging, agricultural conversion and mining activities occurring within the range.

-There are no species specific conservation measures but it does occur in protected areas like Northern Sierra Madre Natural Park and Bataan National Park.
+There are no species-specific conservation measures, but it does occur in protected areas, such as the Northern Sierra Madre Natural Park and Bataan National Park.